aspark/nustore/README.md

 and save the packages to /usr/local/share/dotnet/store on macOS/Linux and C:/Program Files/dotnet/store on Windows

+by default `nustore minify` will parse ./*.deps.json and merge all  project dlls into [project name].dll, then copy the [project name].dll appsettings.json and runtimeconfig.\* to ./nustored/

-get help info via `nustore --help`
+get help info via `nustore --help` `nustore restore --help` or `nustore minify --help`

 > dotnet core installed path may be different on linux, for example it may be /usr/share/dotnet on centos7